wavemaker/docs/website/blog/2024-12-16-expo-52-react-native-update.md

 ---

-# 4. How to Prepare for Expo 52
+# 3. How to Prepare for Expo 52

 ## Library Support for New Architecture:

   - Check new architecture support for any library incompatibilities in react native zip.
 Use
-  - Run `npx expo-doctor@latest` in expo project to validate incompatible and unmaintained libraries.
+  - Run `npx expo-doctor@latest` in Expo project to validate incompatible and unmaintained libraries.
 - **Plan for Splash Screen Changes**: Revisit your Android splash screen designs to accommodate limitations.

 ## Breaking Changes, Deprecations and Limitations